Prescribing information (external link)

 Pluvicto contributes to a patient’s overall long-term cumulative radiation exposure.
 Long-term cumulative radiation exposure is associated with an increased risk for cancer.

-Radiation exposure to patients, medical personnel, and household contacts should be minimised during and after treatment with Pluvicto consistent with institutional good radiation safety practices, patient management procedures, and instructions to the patient for follow-up radiation protection at home.
+Radiation exposure to patients, medical personnel, and others should be minimised during and after treatment with Pluvicto consistent with institutional good radiation safety practices, patient management procedures, and instructions to the patient for follow-up radiation protection at home.

 Patient preparation